PavelShep/shop/README.md

 1. **Clone the Repository**: `git clone https://github.com/PavelShep/shop`

-2. **Set Up the Database**: Import the included SQL file to create the necessary database tables.
+2. **Set Up the Database**: Import the included SQL files(happynewyear.sql and goods.sql) to create the necessary database tables.

 3. **Configuration**: Update the database connection settings in the configuration files to match your environment.